MCX

 |---|---|---|---|---|

-The spot prices change constantly and reflect the supply and demand situation that exists in the real-time market.
-Traders and investors view spot prices as an indication of the immediate value of an asset.
-Hence, they influence decisions about commodities such as oil, gold, and agricultural products.
+The commodity spot price may vary constantly and indicate the prevailing supply and demand in the real-time market.
+Spot prices are considered the current value of the asset.
+They tend to drive market decisions for commodities like oil, gold, and agricultural products.

 The linkage of spot prices and future prices is very crucial to determine how the market operates.
 The future price refers to the agreed-upon price to deliver a commodity on a specified date in the near or far future.
 Basically, future prices may either be higher or lower than spot prices considering several factors: